sealotus94/HTML-Project/README.md

 			<p>In size and age!
 In total, I have about eleven siblings.
 Three are older than I (on my moms side); four are younger
 			than I (we are my mom and dads kids).
 The other three are youngsters from my stepmom and dads side.
 One of my sisters is also due around March or April of next year!
 It's a girl!
-And we all can't wait to see what she'll be like (I honestly think she will come out exactly like her moma -.-) and what the future has in store for her.</p>
+And we all can't wait to see what she'll be like (I honestly think she will come out exactly like her moma -.-) and what the future has in store for her.

-			<p>But hey, Would you like to have a small soccer team as well?!
+			<br />But hey, Would you like to have a small soccer team as well?!
 				Take a look at the table below, these are just my humble (unprofessional) opinions on what I feel a parent will go through and need!</p>